My favorite chapter from Peter Thiel’s classic Zero to One is chapter 6, ‘You Are Not a Lottery Ticket.’

-In 2019, OpenAI CEO Sam Altman published a blog post titled “How To Be Successful,” which outlines his lessons learned from prominent startup career in Silicon Valley.
-The post is great read, even if it the main takeaways aren’t super novel (work hard, focus, build a network).
-However, one idea does stand out as unique:
+Similarly, OpenAI CEO Sam Altman published a blog post in 2019 titled “How To Be Successful,” which outlines his lessons learned from prominent startup career in Silicon Valley.
+Most ideas aren’t super unheard of (work hard, focus, build a network), but there was one point that Altman refers to as a “big secret”:

 Be willful: A big secret is that you can bend the world to your will a surprising percentage of the time—most people don’t even try, and just accept that things are the way that they are.
 People have an enormous capacity to make things happen.
 A combination of self-doubt, giving up too early, and not pushing hard enough prevents most people from ever reaching anywhere near their potential.